ministryofjustice/cloud-platform/.github/ISSUE_TEMPLATE/cloud-platform-k8s-upgrade-template.md

 ---
 name: Cloud Platform Kubernetes Upgrade Template ticket
 about: This template is for Cloud Platform team to create an epic ticket for Kubernetes upgrades
-label: 'EPIC'
+title: ''
+labels: ''
+assignees: ''

 ---

 ## Issue 1: